 The Company's results of operations experience substantial fluctuations from quarter to quarter and year to year.
 In general, retail sales of the Company's products are highest in their particular season of use and in the immediately preceding period.
 For example, retail sales for snowmobiles will be highest in fall and winter, retail sales for PWCs will be highest in spring and summer and retail sales for boats will be highest in winter and spring.
 Revenues in the first half of the fiscal year have generally been lower than those in the second half.
 However, the mix of product sales may vary considerably from time to time as a result of changes in seasonal and geographic demand, the introduction of new products and models and production scheduling for particular types of products.
 Any negative economic conditions that occur during the months of traditionally higher sales of a given product could have a disproportionate effect on the Company's results of operations for the entire fiscal year.
 In addition, the Company's dealers and distributors may modify orders, change delivery schedules or change the mix of products ordered.
 The Company may also make strategic decisions to deliver and invoice products at certain dates in order to lower costs or improve supply chain efficiencies or may be forced to do so because of supply chain issues or disruption.
 As a result, the Company's results of operations are likely to fluctuate significantly from period to period such that any historical results should not be considered indicative of the results to be expected for any future period.
-In addition, the Company incurs significant additional expenses in the periods leading up to the introduction of new products which may also result in fluctuations in the Company's results of operations.
+In addition, the Company incurs significant additional expenses in the periods leading up to the introduction of new products which may also result in fluctuations in the Company's results of operations, and which may be exacerbated further with the Company's announcement of the creation of a new business unit that will focus on product categories that fall outside its historical core business.
 The Company's annual and quarterly gross profit margins are also sensitive to a number of factors, many of which are beyond its control, including shifts in product sales mix, geographic sales trends, and currency exchange rate fluctuations, all of which the Company expects will continue.
 This seasonality in revenues, expenses and margins, along with other factors that are beyond the Company's control, including general economic conditions, changes in consumer preferences, weather conditions, tariffs, free-trade arrangements, geopolitical uncertainty, the cost or availability of raw materials or labour, discretionary spending habits and currency exchange rate fluctuations, could materially adversely affect the Company's business, results of operations or financial condition.